naterpotatoers/Gin-Rummy/README.md

 gin_rummy.h contains a lot of the game functionality

-main.cpp lacks the full version of the game as it only fulfills the courses requirements.
+main.cpp is the version that I submitted for my assignment.

-main_full.cpp is the complete game with win conditions.
+main_full.cpp is the complete game with win condition checking using the bitset library.
 This was not apart of the assignment.
 Nor was it extra credit as I had thought previously.